Sprint Nextel (Retail Employees)

 Which Current And Former Employees Are Not Included?

 If you were a retail employee, but you stopped working before August 2005, you are not a class member.
 If you are or were a retail employee between August 12, 2005 and September 30, 2009, but you were never paid on a commission basis, you are not a class member.
 If you worked as a retail employee.
 But only after September 30, 2009, you are not a class member, even if you were paid on a commission basis.

 What If I Am Still Not Sure If I Am Included?

-If you are still not sure whether you are a class member, you can contact us at 1-877-448-0492, write to us at Nichols Kaster, PLLP, 4600 IDS Center, 80 South Eighth Street, Minneapolis, MN 55402, or email our clerk Cady Nicol at firstname.lastname@example.org.
+If you are still not sure whether you are a class member, you can contact us at 1-877-448-0492, write to us at Nichols Kaster, PLLP, 4600 IDS Center, 80 South Eighth Street, Minneapolis, MN 55402, or email our clerk Will Elsass at firstname.lastname@example.org.